GenetH/devops-sre-assignment/task1-monitoring/README.md

 ### **Grafana (Visualization Layer)**

-Grafana connects to Prometheus as a datasource and provides:
+Grafana connects to Prometheus as a data source and offers:

-* Dashboards for CPU, memory, latency, error rates
+* Dashboards for CPU, memory, latency, and error rates
 * Visualization of time-series metrics
 * Shared operational insights for teams

 Datasource provisioning file: